zwang531/simple_robot_game/README.md

 # simple_robot_game
 game1.py:
-Version 1- Given a starting position [x,y] (0<x,y<9), initial direction faced (W, S, N, E) on 8 x 8 square board and sequence of actions for a robot, print the outcome; direction faced and position on the board.
+Given a starting position [x,y] (0<x,y<9), initial direction faced (W, S, N, E) on 8 x 8 square board and sequence of actions for a robot, print the outcome; direction faced and position on the board.
 Allowed Actions:
 M: Move 1 square forward
 L: Turn left